 It’s possible to visit Brač as a day trip from Split.
 If you are coming by car, take one of the first ferries in the morning and leave with one of the last ones in the evening.

-TIP: If you have no car, consider this catamaran sailing day trip from Split To Brac.
-It’s a more relaxing trip focusing on the beaches though.
+TIP: If you have no car, consider this private speedboat day trip from Split to Brac.
+It’s a more relaxing trip focusing on the beaches and quite expensive unless you’re with a big family or friends who can split the costs..

-TIP: If you rather explore some of the landmarks of Brač Island, take a look at this Brac island tour.
-This tour visits most of the locations mentioned in this article and can pick you up from the harbor in Supetar, that you can easily reach by ferry from Split.
+TIP: If you rather explore some of the landmarks of Brač Island, take a look at this Brac Island 4×4 tour.
+This tour visits most of the locations mentioned in this article and can pick you up from the harbor in Supetar, which you can easily reach by ferry from Split.

 Driving distances on Brač aren’t that big, so you can stay in one hotel the whole time and explore the island from just one location.
 So if you are mainly interested in sightseeing, it doesn’t matter that much which town you choose.